 - YTW give investors an idea of the minimum return they can expect in the future when the issuer may recall the bonds at the first available opportunity.

-- Calculating YTW is crucial for markets with high yield, or where bonds trade more than the face value i.e. at premium.
+- Calculating YTW is crucial for markets with high yield or where bonds trade more than the face value i.e., at a premium.

 - It enables investors to prepare better for the uncertain future and be clear about the expected return.

 - Calculating YTW is not relevant for zero-coupon bonds because these bonds do not give regular interest.
 Moreover, such bonds are normally issued and trade also at a high discount to their par value.

 - Even if the calculation of YTW is accurate, there is no surety that the cash flows will be in-line with the YTW number.
 If there are multiple call dates, the issuer may skip the first one and may decide to go with any other dates and so on.
 Or the issuer may not go at all, considering the small differentrial in the interest rates, their current cash flow status, their current strength to issue fresh bonds, etc.